AI For Personal Injury Law Firms

 Use expected firm fee value, signed-case rate, and case-fit rules rather than settlement promises when modeling missed intake calls.

-Personal injury intake should use approved language, avoid legal advice, and route case-value, strategy, conflict, and representation questions to firm staff.
+Legal intake should use approved language, avoid legal advice, and send case-value, strategy, conflict, and representation questions to firm staff.

 Personal Injury Law Firms need phone coverage built around their actual calls